bejonwe/docspell2paperless/README.md

  - Clone the repository or download the latest code [here](https://github.com/bejonwe/docspell2paperless/archive/refs/heads/main.zip)
  - Copy `.env.example` to `.env` and set the values (see below)
+ - Prepare the input folder with the Docspell export (see Docspell Export below)
- - Run the script with Deno (see Usage)
+ - Run the script with Deno (see Usage below)

 ## Environment Variables